uyllii/iSpindel-TCP-Server/INSTALL_en.md

 Now you should see a **mysql>** prompt.

 #### Create and Select the Database:
-	CREATE DATABASE iSpindle;
+	CREATE DATABASE iSpindel;
-	USE iSpindle;
+	USE iSpindel;

 #### Create Tables: